 After a phenol or TCA peel, your doctor may prescribe a mild pain medication to relieve any tingling or throbbing you may feel.
 Dr. Duboys will remove any tape after a day or two.
 A crust or scab will form on the treated area.
 To help your face heal properly, it is essential that you follow your doctor’s specific post-operative instructions.
 About two weeks after treatment with TCA or Phenol, you may return to work and resume some of your normal activities.
 Your skin will be healed enough for you to wear makeup.
 (For makeup tips, ask your plastic surgeon for the ASPS brochure on camouflage cosmetics.)

 Your new look Improvements from AHA peels may be very subtle at first.
 You may detect a healthier glow to your skin.
 With continued treatments, you will notice a general improvement in the texture of your skin.

 The results of a TCA peel are usually not as long-lasting as those of phenol peel.
 However, your skin will be noticeably smoother and fresher-looking.
 If you’re planning a phenol peel, you can expect dramatic improvement in the surface of your skin – fewer fine wrinkles, fewer blemishes and more even-toned skin.
 Your results will be long-lasting, although not immune to the effects of aging and sun exposure.

-If you are interested in a chemical peel and would like to schedule a consultation, contact our Huntington office today!
+If you would like to schedule a consultation for a chemical peel, contact our Huntington office today!
 Call (631) 423-1000 to schedule a consultation with Long Island plastic surgeon Dr. Elliot Duboys.